-"I invite you to imagine how many uses this object could have," environmental activist Rob Hopkins said, showing an abstract object to attendees of the conference "A new climate for a new society."
-For a while the audience imagined up to twenty possible uses while Hopkins explained that "with this exercise we invite the imagination to come because in order to fight against climate change we need a lot of imagination and a lot of energy".
-So began the conference that along with Ana Huertas offered on December 13 in the cycle "Facing Climate Change" of Re-City organized by the Catalunya Europa Foundation with the collaboration of BBVA and the support of Barcelona City Council, ??the Metropolitan Area of Barcelona and the Generalitat de Catalunya.
+"I invite you to imagine how many uses this object could have," environmental activist Rob Hopkins said, showing an abstract object to the attendees of the conference "A new climate for a new society."
+For a while the audience imagined up to twenty possible uses while Hopkins explained that "with this exercise we invite the imagination to arise because in order to fight against climate change we need a lot of imagination and a lot of energy".
+Like this the conference "Facing Climate Change" began with the collaboration of Ana Huertas offered on December 13 in the cycle of Re-City organized by the Catalunya Europa Foundation with the collaboration of BBVA and the support of Barcelona City Council, the Àrea Metropolitana de Barcelona and the Generalitat de Catalunya.

 Rob Hopkins is the founder of the Transition Movement and PhD in Sustainable Transition Movement at the University of Plymouth (England) and Ana Huertas is coordinator of the Red de Transición and an expert in sustainable agriculture and community development.
-"Governments and economic powers have imposed the story that we live in a fantastic world and that there is nothing better, but it is not true, there are other alternative models of cities that are more friendly and respectful of the environment, green spaces and without cars, that promote the local economy and places where people can live more connected to each other" explained Rob Hopkins summarizing the principles of the Transition Movement that wants to move towards a world without oil and more sustainable, promote local initiatives and other ways of imagining the future of cities, our neighborhoods and local communities.
+"Governments and economic powers have imposed the story that we live in a fantastic world and that there is nothing better, but it is not true, there are other alternative models of cities that are more friendly and respectful of the environment, green spaces and without cars, that promote the local economy and places where people can live more connected to each other", explained Rob Hopkins summarizing the principles of the Transition Movement.
+This model wants to move towards a world without oil and much more sustainable, promoting local initiatives and other ways of imagining the future of cities, our neighborhoods and local communities.

-"We must react urgently to climate change, it is a real climatic emergency, we do not think that this will be a problem for our grandchildren, we have to act now."
-That's why Transition Movement proposes other ways of living, with imagination and innovation, so as not to depend on cars, oil and polluting industries.
-We live in a moment of transition towards a new model of society, from which our movement starts, "explained Hopkins and Huertas in the Antoni Tapies Foundation where they gave a lecture moderated by Humberto Chelleri, professor from the School of Architecture of the International University of Catalonia (UIC).
+"We must urgently react to climate change, it is a real climatic emergency, we do not think that this will be a problem for our grandchildren, but it is and we have to act now."
+That's why Transition Movement proposes other ways of living, with imagination and innovation, so we do not have to depend on cars, oil and polluting industries.
+We live in a moment of transition towards a new model of society, from which our movement starts", explained Hopkins and Huertas in the Antoni Tàpies Foundation where they gave a lecture moderated by Humberto Chelleri, professor from the School of Architecture of the International University of Catalonia (UIC).